tyo8/ECA_Demo/Case Data/README.md

 ## Usage

 The datasets in this folder are provided for transparency and reproducibility.
-They may not be used for other purposes without explicit permission of the authors.
+They may not be used for other purposes without the explicit permission of the authors.